 From the author: For $5 you can make several loaves of some of the greatest bread you’ve had.
 And don’t be fooled by the ‘easy’ skill level – it’s easier than that.
 Also, don’t be thrown off by the prep time.
 A large majority of the time consists of simply waiting for the dough to rise while you do whatever else you want.
 It barely counts.
 Free Formed Bread for the win!

-The other thing I love about this recipe is that it makes a bunch of dough, which you throw in a freezer bag, put in the fridge and when you want some bread, you can cut off a chunk and in a little over an hour, you have a fresh loaf.
+The other thing I love about this recipe is that it makes a large batch of dough, which you throw in a freezer bag, put in the fridge and when you want some bread, you can cut off a chunk and in a little over an hour, you have a fresh loaf.

 Seriously, try this.
 I did and I can’t stop eating it.

-- 1 1/2 Tablespoons of Granulated Yeast (about 2 packets - any brand/style will do)
+1 ½tablespoonsof granulated yeastabout 2 packets - any brand/style will do

-Use a wooden spoon or your (very wet) hands to mix in the FLOUR.
-Its not necessary to knead the dough.
-Just mix it together until its uniformly moist.
+Use a wooden spoon or your (very wet) hands to mix in the flour.
+It's not necessary to knead the dough.
+Just mix it together until it's uniformly moist.

-After 40 MINUTES, slide the dough on to the baking surface.
-The trick is to add a pan with 1 CUP of WATER to the bottom rack, which will help bake the bread with STEAM, making it soft in the middle.
+After 40 minutes, slide the dough on to the baking surface.
+The trick is to add a pan with 1 cup of water to the bottom rack, which will help bake the bread with steam, making it soft in the middle.
 Bake for about 30 minutes or until the crust is golden brown.

 Keep the rest of the dough covered or in a freezer bag in the fridge until you're ready for another loaf (it will keep for well over a week).
 The initial dough making is the tedious part.
 However, when you're ready for a loaf, cut off a chunk of dough, spend 60 seconds to roll the dough into a ball, let rise for 40 minutes and cook for 30.
 You'll have fresh bread for 60 seconds of work.